kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 - Would not catch external (non-Kubernetes) hugepage consumers
 - Changes the scope and purpose of Memory Manager

-### Alternative 2: Query sysfs directly in Memory Manager

-Read sysfs directly in Memory Manager without cadvisor changes.

-**Rejected because**:
-- Duplicates sysfs reading logic already in cadvisor
-- cadvisor already provides machine info abstraction
-- Adding to cadvisor benefits other consumers of machine info

-### Alternative 3: Scheduler-level hugepage awareness
+### Alternative 2: Scheduler-level hugepage awareness

 Add hugepage availability awareness to the Kubernetes scheduler.